Dream of the Red Chamber: More than a boring Chinese novel

 > TFW winning the genetic lottery still makes someone choose the life of a rock

-The entire 800,000‑word epic is the cautionary tale the stone lives through so readers don’t have to.
+The entire 800,000‑word epic is the cautionary tale the stone *lives througstay sensitive to all material attachment

 Characters' Analysis